boostorg/redis/README.md

 ```
 ## Acknowledgement

-Acknowledgement to people that helped shape Aedis
+Acknowledgement to people that helped shape Boost.Redis

 * Richard Hodges ([madmongo1](https://github.com/madmongo1)): For very helpful support with Asio, the design of asynchronous programs, etc.
-* Vinícius dos Santos Oliveira ([vinipsmaker](https://github.com/vinipsmaker)): For useful discussion about how Aedis consumes buffers in the read operation.
+* Vinícius dos Santos Oliveira ([vinipsmaker](https://github.com/vinipsmaker)): For useful discussion about how Boost.Redis consumes buffers in the read operation.
 * Petr Dannhofer ([Eddie-cz](https://github.com/Eddie-cz)): For helping me understand how the `AUTH` and `HELLO` command can influence each other.
 * Mohammad Nejati ([ashtum](https://github.com/ashtum)): For pointing out scenarios where calls to `async_exec` should fail when the connection is lost.
 * Klemens Morgenstern ([klemens-morgenstern](https://github.com/klemens-morgenstern)): For useful discussion about timeouts, cancellation, synchronous interfaces and general help with Asio.